open-source-labs/Reactime/README.md

 debugging, preventing unnecessary components re-renders and making your application faster.

+### 🔹 Remix

+Reactime offers debugging and performance tools for Remix apps (in beta).
+Support still needs to be added for multi-route time traveling.
+Every other feature works.

 ### 🔹 TypeScript Support

 Reactime offers support for TypeScript applications using stateful class